curvednebula/curvednebula.com/src/docbaker/README.md

 # ApiBake - OpenAPI to PDF

-ApiBake is OpenAPI to PDF generator.
+ApiBake is a cli tool to convert OpenAPI specs into PDF document.
 Supports OpenAPI spec 3.0.0+.

+The focus of the tool is to produce simple (less cluttered) API PDFs.
+It is easy to copy and paste schema definitions from PDF into TypeScript code.

 **How to install:**